The Core of the Coalition is formed around a set of working groups.

 Population growth and increased standards of living have resulted in the expansion of agriculture globally.
 This in turn results in habitat loss, land degradation and increased carbon emissions.
 By creating financial incentives for farmers to increase production on available land while also encouraging sustainable practices, CPIC’s Sustainable Agriculture Intensification Working Group seeks to develop profitable solutions that meet human needs in a sustainable way.

-The working group is co-led by TNC NatureVest and the Global Environment Facility (GEF).
-For more information, please send an email to email@example.com.
+The working group is led by the Global Environment Facility (GEF) and Avenir Impact Investment Solutions.
+For more information, please send an email to firstname.lastname@example.org.

 Sustainable coastal fisheries